 MAL contains various assignments for each chapter.
-The Homework Tab contains homework problems, practice problems, and multiple-choice questions.
-You will be required to complete the Homework Problems and you will receive a grade.
+The Homework Tab contains homework problems which will deepen your understanding of the material covered in class.
+You will be required to complete the Homework Problems and you will receive a grade for these assignments.
 There is a Homework assignment for Chapters 1 thru 12 for a total of 11 assignments.
 I will drop the lowest score you earn on one chapter's Homework assignment.
-Therefore, you can earn a total of 100 grade points for the correctly completed Homework Problems of 10 chapter assignments worth approx. 10 points each.
-The homework assignment for each chapter must be completed by 11:59PM (Central Standard Time) on the dates indicated on the Homework Manager site.
+Therefore, you can earn a total of 100 grade points for the correctly completed Homework Problems of 10 chapter assignments worth 10 points each.
+All assignments must be completed by 11:59PM (Central Standard Time) on the dates indicated on the Homework Manager site.
 MAL allows you one attempt to complete each problem, along with access to various help tools within each assignment.